-- The award cannot be applied to non-tuition costs such as room and board.
+- The award cannot be applied to non-tuition costs such as housing and food.

 - The award cannot be used for summer or winter session tuition costs.

 - Students who fail to complete an average of 30 credits within 365 days will receive the first payment (typically fall), however, they will forfeit the second payment (typically spring), and all future payments.
 Review of a student’s credit and determination of their eligibility to continue with the award takes place at the conclusion of the fall and summer semesters.
 The student will then be billed for the retroactive tuition for the forfeited term if the average of 30 credits have not been completed at the end of the 365 days.

 Requirements to Maintain the Award

 - Must attend college full-time, be enrolled in at least 12 credits per term, and complete an average of 30 credits per year (defined as 365 days).
 All credits must be applicable toward the degree program through continuous study with no break in enrollment.
 (Students are strongly encouraged to register for 15 credits per semester to maximize their ability to retain their eligibility for the program.)

 - Can use credits earned during summer or winter terms to meet the annual 30 credit hour average requirement.

 - Non-credit courses cannot be counted, nor can remedial coursework.

 - College-level credits earned in high school (such as AP, College Now, SUPA, etc.) can be counted toward the 30-credit average requirement, and can be “banked” for use throughout the matriculated student’s studies.